 To solve this situation, product managers can remotely adjust experience point amounts with the help of LiveOps.
 Thus, the situation can be intervened very quickly.

-- As a result of increasing in-game costs, players may be experiencing serious resource shortages.
-For example, they don’t have gold to upgrade their characters.
+As a result of increasing in-game costs, players may be experiencing serious resource shortages.
+For example, they don’t have enough gold to upgrade their characters.